 I never say never, but I have so much going on with Antiverse, Obsequiae, and now Keld of Lethe that I feel like I'm really able to cover all the bases I need to for now.

 Having covered so much ground in your musical career, I'm curious where else your listening habits extend.
-So, in typical No Echo fashion, I have to ask: what other styles of music do you frequently enjoy listening to that you've yet to explore in your own work?
+So, in typical fashion, I have to ask: what other styles of music do you frequently enjoy listening to that you've yet to explore in your own work?

 I've liked electronic music and synths since I was a little kid, starting with the first cassette I ever purchased: Devo's Freedom of Choice.
 It's a bit of a cliché for a metalhead to like the current synthwave scene of '80s throwback/John Carpenter-influenced electronic music, but as someone who grew up watching classic sci-fi and horror movies scored with spooky synths, it's in my DNA.
 I do dabble a little bit with my keyboard at home.
 Jason and I have been composing little synth segues to provide atmosphere between songs for Antiverse shows, so that's been fun.